The Big Bang Theory: Seasons 9–12

 The final seasons focus on the progression of established relationships toward marriage and long-term commitment.
 Leonard and Penny finally marry in the season nine premiere, though their wedding is preceded by Leonard's confession of kissing a co-worker during his Arctic expedition.
 Despite this obstacle, they successfully navigate married life and eventually move into their own apartment when Sheldon relocates.

 Sheldon and Amy's relationship reaches several major milestones, including their first sexual encounter on Amy's birthday and eventual cohabitation.
 After a temporary breakup caused by Sheldon's fear of commitment, they reunite and become engaged.
 Their wedding in the season eleven finale represents the culmination of Sheldon's character development from an emotionally closed individual to someone capable of love and partnership.

 The series concludes with the characters achieving personal and professional fulfillment.
-The final season reveals Penny's pregnancy, suggesting future family expansion for her and Leonard.
-The series finale focuses on Sheldon and Amy receiving the Nobel Prize in Physics, bringing the characters' scientific careers full circle while emphasizing the importance of their personal relationships and friendships that have sustained them throughout the series.
+The final episode reveals Penny's pregnancy while focusing on Sheldon and Amy receiving the Nobel Prize in Physics, bringing the characters' scientific careers full circle while emphasizing the importance of their personal relationships and friendships that have sustained them throughout the series.